rendered-obsolete/rendered-obsolete.github.io/_posts/2020/2020-1-24-abroad_flights.md

 ### Packing

 Long flights are painfully dry.
 I always bring chapstick, eye drops, travel skin lotion, and arrange to have a bottle of water on board.
-When I can be bothered, a thermal bottle pre-loaded with tea is a wonderous comfort.
+When I can be bothered, a thermal bottle pre-loaded with tea is a wondrous comfort.
 Just be mindful of security gates you have to pass through and be sure to de-liquify it.

 If you're prone to getting hangry or blood sugar swings like me, bring snacks.
 You can always ask the airline staff for something, but I'd rather have a protein bar than whatever they have to offer.